Get a free, no obligation personal loan quote with rates as low as 9.99%

 • PEI has been the principal residence of the buyer for at least the six previous months to the purchasing of the property

-• Or, the buyer has filed two PEI tax returns in the six previous years to the purchasing of the property or the property in question has been the principal residence of the buyer for six months after the registration of the deed
+• The buyer has filed two PEI tax returns in the past six years, or the property in question has been the principal residence of the buyer for six months after the registration of the deed

 • This must be the first principal residence for the buyer